cpainterwakefield/practical_db_textbook/_sources/appendix-b-reference/reference.rst

 Comparison operators
 --------------------

 Generally speaking, two non-NULL values of the same type can be compared, resulting in a Boolean value.
 In certain cases, comparisons can made between different types, e.g., when both are numbers.
 Numeric values are compared according to their algebraic values.
 Date, time, and timestamp values are compared chronologically.
-The Boolean value True is greater than False.
+The Boolean value ``True`` is greater than ``False``.

 Character string comparison is somewhat complex, as the comparison done depends on the *collation* rules in effect for the values; collation may depend on many factors including: the DBMS implementation, DBMS configuration parameters (such as the *locale*), operating system parameters, and any explicit collation settings for a given database table.
 Collations may be used to implement proper sorting, for example, in a particular language context.
 In general, if string *s* would appear in sorted (ascending) order prior to string *t*, then *s* \< *t*.

-A comparison of any value with NULL results in NULL.
+A comparison of any value with ``NULL`` results in ``NULL`` (but see `NULL comparison operators`_ below).

 ======== ======================== ======================= =============================================================
 operator meaning                  usage                   notes